Introduction to Oracle Data Warehousing

 - The integrity of data can be guaranteed with prompt quality.

-- Security Concerns: Data security can be precisely accounted for guarantee only as good as the vendor resource.
-Also if being in-house implementation ensuring trusted accessibility scope among different streams in a firm can be difficult.
+- Security Concerns: Data security can be precisely accounted for, guarantee only as good as the vendor resource.
+Also, if an in-house implementation ensures trusted accessibility scope among different streams in a firm can be difficult.

-- Data Flexibility: Often warehouses tend to hold static data and subject to serious query structures.
+- Data Flexibility: Often, warehouses tend to hold static data and are subject to serious query structures.

-- Cost/Benefit Ratio: Maintenance and expending IT man-hours is a huge factor in the implementation of Oracle Data warehousing.
+- Cost/Benefit Ratio: Maintenance and expanding IT man-hours is a huge factor in the implementation of Oracle Data warehousing.

 Quality Management in Oracle Data Warehousing